rnavagamuwa/encryption-decryption-mediator-wso2-ei/README.md

 # encryption-decryption-mediator-wso2-ei

-This mediator can used with [WSO2 Class Mediator](https://docs.wso2.com/display/EI600/Class+Mediator).
+This mediator can be used with [WSO2 Class Mediator](https://docs.wso2.com/display/EI600/Class+Mediator).

 ### Overview